-The severity of a hypo will often vary.
-A hypo is generally treated with something sugary to eat or drink.
-You should always allow a child or the trained member of staff to treat a hypo immediately.
-Delaying treatment will only make their blood sugars lower and can eventually lead to hospitalisation.
+The severity of a hypo changes every time a child has one.
+But they are generally treated with something sugary to eat or drink.
+You should always let a child with diabetes, or their trained member of staff, to treat a hypo straight away.

-If a child is hypo or hyper they should not be made to leave the class, and they should never be left on their own or sent to get treatment alone.
-A hypo can make a child unsteady on their feet or dizzy, so they should be allowed to recover where they are.
+If a child has high or low blood sugar levels, you shouldn’t make them leave the class, and they should never be left on their own or sent to get treatment alone.
+A hypo can make a child feel dizzy or unsteady so they should be allowed to treat and recover where they are.

-The child's IHP will state who you should tell if a child does have a hypo or a hyper.
-Generally you will have to let a trained member of staff know, the school nurse (if you have one) and the child’s parents.
+The IHP will also tell you who you should tell if the child has a hypo or hyper.
+Usually, this will be the trained member of staff, the school nurse and the child’s parents.

 Remember that each child's diabetes is different and you have a responsibility to treat each child as an individual.

-If a supply teacher is covering your class then they will need to be informed that a child with diabetes is in your class.
-Your school's medical conditions policy will state how a supply teacher is informed of this, and by whom.
-It might be your responsibility to do this.
+If a supply teacher is covering your class, they’ll need to be told that a child with diabetes is in your class.
+Your school's medical conditions policy will explain how a supply teacher is told and who should do it.
+It might be your responsibility to do this, so always check.

-You should never undertake any healthcare procedures without being properly trained.
+You should never carry out any healthcare procedures without being adequately trained.

-If you are taking a child with diabetes for PE or they are playing sports for the school then you must be aware of how they will treat their diabetes before, during and after.
-They will need somewhere safe to store their equipment.
+If you are taking a child with diabetes for PE or if they’re playing sports for the school then you must know how to treat their diabetes before, during and after.
+They’ll also need somewhere safe to store their diabetes equipment.

-For longer trips, especially residential trips, you will need to meet with the child (if appropriate), the child's parents, your school's trained members of staff and child's paediatric diabetes specialist nurse (PDSN) to agree the support and care needed for them to take part.
+For longer trips, you’ll need to meet with the child, the child's parents, your school's trained members of staff and PDSN to agree on the support and care required for them to take part.